Updated: 6/25/2024

 Keep in mind that state rules may prohibit employers from using bonuses to satisfy part of the salary requirement.
 Therefore, to maintain the state exemption in these locations, employers must satisfy the state's requirement with a salary alone.
 Check your state law to ensure compliance.

-Under the proposed rule, employers would continue to be permitted to use nondiscretionary bonuses, incentive payments, and commissions to satisfy up to 10 percent of the minimum salary requirement for the administrative, professional, and executive exemptions, as long as these forms of compensation are paid at least annually.
+Under the final rule, employers will continue to be permitted to use nondiscretionary bonuses, incentive payments, and commissions to satisfy up to 10 percent of the minimum salary requirement for the administrative, professional and executive exemptions, as long as these forms of compensation are paid at least annually.

 For the highly compensated employee exemption, employers are also allowed to include commissions, nondiscretionary bonuses, and other nondiscretionary compensation toward meeting the total annual compensation requirement, but there is no 10 percent cap like the other exemptions.
-This wouldn't change under the proposed rule.
+This won't change under the final rule.

 Note: State rules may prohibit employers from using bonuses to satisfy part of the salary requirement.
 Therefore, to maintain the state exemption in these locations, employers must satisfy the state's requirement with a salary alone.
 Check your state law to ensure compliance.